jsuites/jsuites/content/docs/v4/color-picker/mobile.md

-title: Responsive JavaScript color picker
+title: Responsive JavaScript Color Picker with jSuites Version 4
 keywords: Javascript, color picker, color picker, examples, customize the colors
-description: How to customize the colors on the jsuites javascript color plugin.
+description: jSuites color picker plugin is a responsive plugin that helps improve the user experience on web applications.

 * [JavaScript Color Picker](/docs/v4/color-picker)

-Reponsive JavaScript color picker
+Responsive JavaScript color picker
 =================================

-The fullscreen initiation flag can be used to open the color picke in fullscreen mode.
+The fullscreen initiation flag can be used to open the color picker in fullscreen mode.
 The `jSuites.color` will automatically set this as true for screens lower than 800 pixels.

 ```html